lsecqt/Red-Teaming-Army/Active Directory/Enumeration/Visualizing ACLs with Adalanche/Visualizing ACLs with Adalanche.md

 Lets analyze the above executed query: ```(&(type=Computer)(userAccountControl:1.2.840.113556.1.4.803:=524288)(!userAccountControl:1.2.840.113556.1.4.803:=8192))``` which is designed to show all computers which are marked for Unconstrained Delegation, and are not Domain Controllers.
 While at first the output can be a little messy, it makes sense when you start reading the lines.

+Similar to BloodHound, when you click on the paths between objects, you can get additional details about various attributes and relationships between the objects.
+For example. when you see a red link between nodes, Adalanche claims that it is 100%